The-OpenROAD-Project/OpenROAD/src/TritonCTS/README.md

 If this parameter is omitted, the code tries to obtain the value from the liberty file.
 - ``max_cap`` (optional) is the max capacitance value (in farad) that the characterization will test.
 If this parameter is omitted, the code tries to obtain the value from the liberty file.
+- ``slew_inter`` (optional) is the time value (in seconds) that the characterization will consider for results.
+If this parameter is omitted, the code gets the default value (5.0e-12).
+Be careful that this value can be quite low for bigger technologies (>65nm).
+- ``cap_inter`` (optional) is the capacitance value (in farad) that the characterization will consider for results.
+If this parameter is omitted, the code gets the default value (5.0e-15).
+Be careful that this value can be quite low for bigger technologies (>65nm).
 - ``wire_unit`` (optional) is the minimum unit distance between buffers for a specific wire.
 If this parameter is omitted, the code gets the value from ten times the height of ``root_buffer``.
 - ``clk_nets`` (optional) is a string containing the names of the clock roots.
 If this parameter is omitted, TritonCTS looks for the clock roots automatically.
 - ``out_path`` (optional) is the output path (full) that the lut.txt and sol_list.txt files will be saved.
 This is used to load an existing characterization, without creating one from scratch.
+- ``only_characterization`` (optional), if true, makes so that the code exits after running the characterization.

 Instead of creating a characterization, you can use the following tcl snippet to call TritonCTS and load the characterization file..